danctila/calculator-frontend/README.md

 **- What tools did I use?**

 My main development tool was React started with Vite.
 I used Chakra UI for my design work after developing mockups in Figma.
-Further into the codebase, most of the logic is implimented with TypeScript
+Further into the codebase, most of the logic is implemented with TypeScript